-AI readiness is the measure of how prepared an organization is to adopt, scale, and realize business value from AI.
-It goes beyond implementing AI tools by ensuring an organization has trusted data, scalable infrastructure, effective governance, skilled teams, and a culture that supports responsible AI adoption.
+AI readiness is the measure of how prepared an organization is to adopt, scale, and realize business value from artificial intelligence.
+It goes beyond deploying AI tools by ensuring an organization has trusted data, effective governance, scalable infrastructure, skilled teams, and a clear strategy connecting AI investments to business outcomes.

-Cisco's 2025 AI Readiness Index found that only 13% of organizations are fully prepared to deploy and scale AI successfully, highlighting how few enterprises are truly prepared to scale AI successfully.
+Cisco's 2025 AI Readiness Index found that while deployment is accelerating across industries, only 13% of organizations are fully prepared to scale AI successfully.

 What is AI readiness?